lucafrance/lucafrance.github.io/_posts/2023-02-23-luca-decimal.md

     - ...
 ```

-What worked for me was starting from PARA as default framework, and merging just the valuable thing for me from Johnny Decimal.
+What worked for me was restarting with PARA as the default framework, and merging just the valuable aspects for me from Johnny Decimal.
 I followed [Forte's suggestion](https://fortelabs.com/blog/para-setup-guide/) of throwing everything in an *Archive YYYY-MM-DD* to retrieve from only when needed.

 What I took from Johnny Decimal is defining indexes just for a few folders which I want to "pin" to the the top.